La Dame d'Romance...

 Six years later, Kristina had no choice but to leave, under quite traumatic circumstances.

-After her arrival in New York, she restarted her life virtually from point zero.
-Although fluent in German, Turkish, Italian, her English could be termed at best "pidgkin,' and her experience as an artist, writer and journalist, counted naught in the New World - and trodding a road inlaid with razor-blades, she worked as a 24/7maid, cook, window-cleaner, hair-stylist, door-to-door delivery person, and later on as a real estate sales person.
+After her arrival in New York, she restarted her life from point zero.
+Although fluent in German, Turkish, Italian, her English could be termed at best "pidgkin,' and her experience as an actress, writer and journalist, counted naught in the New World - and skidding through a road inlaid with razor-blades, she worked as a 24/7 working maid, cook, window-cleaner, hair-stylist, door-to-door delivery person, and later on as a real estate sales person.

 Few years later, Kristina married her soul-mate, blue-eyed Hibernian, Michael O'Donnelly (which led her to travel throughout Ireland and thus causing her to fall in love with the Irish people as well).

-In time she moved up to be employed for the New York Daily News as an advertising rep., and then trailblazed as a newspaper union officer (The Newspaper Guild of America).
+In time she moved up to be employed for the New York Daily News and then trailblazed as a volunteer newspaper union officer (The Newspaper Guild of America).
 Not surprisingly, her experiences in this electric environment inspired her to write the contemporary novel, Ride the Eagle (originally published by Worldwide Library; 2nd publishing by Rose International Publishing House).
 Readers called this novel "... a piece of Americana and a celebration of idealism."
 Ride the Eagle was sold in the U.S., Canada, Mexico, England, Spain, and Australia.
 (In May of 2003, Ride the Eagle, retitled as Sevgili Dusmanim (Beloved Enemy) was published in Turkey, by Epsilon Publishing House.)
+Another novel of hers, titled The Scorpion Child, was published the following year in Turkey as well.

 Kristina is pictured here with Oscar winning actress Joan Fontaine.